-To apply for a GA please check the appropriate box on the graduate school application.
+To apply for a School of Economics GA please check the appropriate box on the graduate school application.
 No other action is required to be considered for a GA.
 However, if applying for a specific RA position listed below, we recommend contacting the Professor offering the RA to discuss shared research interests.
 To apply for a Graduate School funding opportunity, follow the instructions on the Graduate School website.

 Additional funds are provided to students on a competitive basis to cover research expenses and travel to present research at professional conferences.
 Further funding for travel and research expenses is also available through the Grant Program at the Graduate Student Government.

-Students receiving standard GA appointments perform teaching and research tasks.
+Students receiving standard School of Economics GA appointments perform teaching and research tasks.
 This may involve serving as a TA for an undergraduate course or as an RA on a faculty member’s funded research project.
 Students are given clear expectations about their responsibilities and are expected, on average, to work 20 hours per week.
 When assigning assistantships, effort is taken to match the student’s interests and background with the research and teaching needs of the school’s faculty.

-In addition to school RA and TA positions, SOE faculty often secure external research grants that support RA positions.
+In addition to School of Economics RA and TA positions, SOE faculty often secure external research grants that support RA positions.
 Please contact SOE graduate faculty, who share your research interests, to inquire about RA openings they may have.